jlblancoc/the-two-error-propagation-formulas-in-physics-textbooks/README.md

 # the-two-error-propagation-formulas-in-physics-textbooks
-The code I'm using in the video:
+The code I'm using in the video: https://www.youtube.com/watch?v=nuHK1eYs-r8

-TBD.

 ![screenshot](demo3.png)